51Degrees/documentation/src/examples/customelement/gettingstarted.md

 @showsnippet{node,Node.js}
 @defaultsnippet{Select a tab to view language specific @flowelement implementation.}
 @startsnippet{dotnet}
-First lets define a class which implements `FlowElementBase`.
-This has the type arguments of `IAgeData` - the interface extending @elementdata which will be added to the @flowdata, and `IElementPropertyMetaData` as we only need the standard metadata for @elementproperties.
+First lets define a class which extends `FlowElementBase` (which partially implements `IFlowElement`).
+This has the type arguments of `IAgeData` - the interface extending @elementdata which will be added to the @flowdata, and  `IElementPropertyMetaData` as we only need the standard metadata for
+@elementproperties.

 This needs a constructor matching the `FlowElementBase` class.
 So it takes a logger, and an
 @elementdata factory which will be used to construct an `IAgeData`: